Skip to content

 The term represented the second stage of the internet, in which websites were said to transition from static, boring web pages to interactive sites that emphasized user-generated content, rich applications, ease of use, and social interactions.

-Unsurprisingly, the year of web 2.0 was also the year we saw the first mainstream social networks begin to appear.
+Unsurprisingly, the year of web 2.0 was also the year the first mainstream social networks began to appear.
 Facebook was launched in 2004, but it didn’t really start to take off until 2006.

 By the end of this year, there were already over 51 million websites.